-New Mexico Lawyers Assist with Intestate Succession
+New Mexico Intestate Succession Lawyers

 When there is no will, New Mexico distributes a decedent’s property based on heirship:

 - Surviving spouse and children — In this situation, the spouse receives all communal property and a quarter of the decedent’s separate property.
+The remaining separate property is split among surviving children.

 - Surviving spouse and no children — Everything goes to the spouse.